igsr/igsr_archive/docs/index.rst

 - ``--type`` is an arbitrary string describing each of the files that will be loaded in the database. i.e. ``FASTQ`` or ``CRAM``.
 If this option is not specified then the file type will be set depending on the parameters specified in the ``[file_type_rules]`` section of ``settings.ini``.
+- ``--ticket`` is the number of the RT ticket
+- ``--directory`` is the path to the directory starting from the datacollections, for example HGSVC3/working/test_files.
 - ``--dbname`` is the name of the MYSQL ``RESEQTRACK`` database
 - ``--pwd`` is the password for connecting the MYSQL server